lafith/AUV-Simulator-Unity/README.md

 # AUV-Simulator

-A simulator used to test control algorithms written for an Autonomous Underwater Vehicle
+A simulator used to test control algorithms written for an Autonomous Underwater Vehicle.
+- *Initial implementation was done by [Aryaman Gupta](https://github.com/aryaman-gupta/AUV-Simulator).*

 ![demo2](./mischFiles/demo2.gif)